shwetakhanjan/student-learning-risk-ml/README.md

 - Tree-based modeling using decision tree classifiers
 - Model evaluation using precision, recall, and confusion matrices

-Interpretability and evaluation tradeoffs are prioritized to ensure responsible use in real-world contexts.
+Interpretability and evaluation tradeoffs (particularly precision vs recall) are prioritized to reflect real-world decision-making constraints in educational settings.

 ## Tools & Technologies
 - Python